App Switch

 flow.

-Note: App Switch will not work if the JavaScript SDK is running inside an iframe.
+Note: App Switch will be blocked if the JavaScript SDK is running inside an iframe.

 Integrate server-side